Full name James Henry Kenneth Adams

 |18||Hants 2nd XI||v Glouc 2nd XI||Southampton||31 Jul 2018||Other|

 |12||Hants 2nd XI||v Glouc 2nd XI||Southampton||30 Jul 2018||Other T20|

 |3||Hants 2nd XI||v Glouc 2nd XI||Southampton||30 Jul 2018||Other T20|

 |44, 4||Hampshire||v Lancashire||Manchester||25 Jun 2018||FC|

-Jimmy Adams, a talented opening batsman and brilliant fielder, has been a fine servant for his home county, Hampshire, for over a decade.
-Higher honours have passed him by but at domestic level he has enjoyed great success in one-day cricket and grew into a fine captain after his appointment in 2012.
+Jimmy Adams, a dedicated and selfless opening batsman and brilliant fielder, was a fine servant for his home county, Hampshire, for well over a decade.
+Higher honours passed him by but at domestic level he has enjoyed great success in one-day cricket and grew into a fine captain after his appointment in 2012.
 Captaincy had come late, however, as he was well past his 30th birthday and it gradually weighed on him.
 By the end of 2015 he had conceded both the limited-overs and Championship captaincies to James Vince.
 His Twitter account neatly summed up the pressures on a county pro with family responsibilities: "Lucky husband & father (if a little tired), part time dog walker & crabby cricketer."